 By now, I hope you’ve at least heard about the revolutionary crypto-currency and pseudo-marketplace movement that has created a fuss in the ecommerce industry (and retail in general, really).
 So what is digital currency?
 The easiest (while still not very easy) explanation is a form of currency or medium of exchange that’s stored and created electronically.
 How and why it works doesn’t matter as much as the fact that it does, and it doesn’t look like crypto-currencies are ever going away.
 For that reason, the idea of digital currencies freaks many people out.

 The idea of digital currency began in 2009, when developer Satoshi Nakamoto created the now best-known brand in the game – Bitcoin.
-Bitcoin is the first digital currency to garnish the attention of governments and companies worldwide and is turning in to a billion-dollar market.
-In fact, since its launch the value of Bitcoin has continued to grow – as of this writing, a single Bitcoin is worth $640.19.
+Bitcoin is the first digital currency to garnish the attention of governments and companies worldwide and is turning into a billion-dollar market.
+In fact, since its launch, the value of Bitcoin has continued to grow – as of this writing, a single Bitcoin is worth $640.19.

 So you might be asking: what does this all have to do with retailers and online commerce?
 Everything.

 Is Bitcoin the end-all-be-all of digital currency?
 I doubt it.
 But it will be something.
 So, ecommerce retailers, ask yourselves: if you’re building a global brand and millions of customers are demanding you accept their digital money, will you take it?
 Will you take it, even if foreign governments ban its use?
-What if your own government bans its use?
+What if your government bans its use?
 A real dilemma if you ask me: but something that must be thought about as this new evolution of money unfolds.